Despite the fast-growing and lucrative landscape of video game designing, minority students are finding themselves with limited options in the field.

 intense, conventional young men demographic,” Maloney says.
 As the population ages, players tend to want simpler, more intuitive games that don’t require as much preparatory work.
 “We’re going back to the arcade days of my youth when you had simple games like ‘Kong,’” he says.
 Indeed,

-increasingly popular games on Nintendo’s Wii are more intuitive and simple, but they
+increasingly popular games on Nintendo’s Wii are more intuitive and simple, but they require a lot more play-testing by designers before they are released.

 So what do employers want?
 According to the Digital Dreamer Web site, firms first look for people who love to play video games, are good problem-solvers and can perform successfully when it’s crunch time.
 Having an art or engineering degree from a marquee-name school helps, but having a love for the games counts most.